lgirao/lgirao/README.md

 - 💬 Ask me about ... anything!
 - 📫 How to reach me: ... lesleygirao@gmail.com
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-The dot over the lower case "i" or "j" is known as a "tittle."
+The odds of being born on Feb.
+29 are about 1 in 1,461.
 -->